OrtensiaV/technical-interview-april-2026/README.md

 The solution consists of a `ClinicalTrialDataAgent` class with two operational modes:

 **OpenAI Mode**: Uses GPT-3.5-turbo to parse natural language queries.
-The model receives a schema description and returns structured JSON.

 **Mock Mode**: Rule-based parser using keyword matching for environments without API access.